To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our

 Donating to charity can be rewarding personally, but did you know it can also benefit you financially?
 We show you how to make sure your hard earned donations are going to legitimate charities and not into CEO bank accounts in our which charities are the best and worst to donate to article).
 Not only are you making a positive impact on others, in most cases, you can deduct charitable contributions from your taxes.
 Find out how to write your donations off on your taxes.

 As you build your wealth and grow your income, you should consider drafting a will.
 It can guarantee your wishes will be carried out should something happen to you.
 And if you have children, it can help secure their future.
 Discover how to set up a will (the right way) and what should be included in our how to create a will article.

 For the legal geeks among us, we occasionally write in-depth pieces that cross over from the finance world.
 For example, in our what is a structured settlement article we show you a smarter way to receive a court award for damages other than a lump-sum payment.

-What financial goals do you need help with?
+What financial goals could you use help with?